The Integral Chow Ring of the Stack of Pointed Hyperelliptic Curves: The Chow ring of

+see~\cite[Proposition 2.7]{Per22}.
+In both cases, $\B_2/\mu_{g+1}$ is a unipotent split extension of a split 2-dimensional torus $T$, hence one can reduce to working with its maximal torus $T=(\Gm\times\Gm)/\mu_{g+1}$ consisting of diagonal matrices.
+Under the isomorphisms in~\eqref{eq: isom B2}, $T$ is mapped to the natural maximal torus $\Gm\times\Gm$ of the two groups on the right, depending on the parity of $g$.
+From now on, we will work $T$-equivariantly under the identifications induced by~\eqref{eq: isom B2}.

-We begin by recalling some facts about Chow envelopes.
-For the proofs and more details see~\cite{EF09} and~\cite{Per22}; for the general theory on equivariant Chow rings, see~\cite{EG98}. \begin{definition} Let $f:\mathcal{X}\rightarrow\mathcal{Y}$ be a proper, representable morphism of quotient stacks.
+To compute the image of $i_*$, we follow Pernice and use the theory of Chow envelopes, that we briefly recall now.
+For the proofs and more details see~\cite{EF09} and~\cite{Per22}; for the general theory on equivariant Chow rings, see~\cite{EG98}. \begin{definition} Let $f:\cX\rightarrow\cY$ be a proper, representable morphism of quotient stacks.
 We say that $f$ is Chow-surjective if the morphism of groups

 is surjective.